Troubleshooting and FAQ

 To inquire about the different add-on options to the basic bundle or to upgrade your configuration, contact your sales representative.

-The minimum and recommended system requirements are referenced on https://www.alteryx.com/.
+Go to the Designer System Requirements to review the minimum and recommended system requirements.
 Ideal system configurations depend on the type of analysis you are conducting.
 Some processes are much more memory intensive and depend on other factors including file location, file size, other programs that are running simultaneously, etc.

 You need to specify a file prefix.
 From the Configuration Properties there is a box to the right of Output Format called File Prefix.
 While this box is optional, you must create a prefix if there are multiple Allocate reports in the workflow.
 Otherwise, each report will overwrite each other as it is created downstream.